 4. Single crochet in the very first stitch.

-5. Going through the post of the next single crochet, make a single crochet.
-Continue making single crochets going through the posts of the single crochets from the previous row.
+5. Going through the post of the next single crochet (under the horizontal bar and between the “legs” of the stitch straight through to the other side), make a single crochet.
+Continue making waistcoat stitches (single crochets) going through the posts of the stitches from the previous row.

 6. When you reach the end of the row, do a regular single crochet in the last remaining stitch.
 (Being careful not to add an extra stitch to your count!)
 Continue adding rows until you reach desired height.